Tottenham complete loan signing of Vinicius from Benfica with £41m purchase option | Goal.com

 Spurs fans may be hoping Vinicius can follow in the footsteps of Raul Jimenez, who has shone in the Premier League since joining Wolves from Benfica in 2018.

-Serie A giants Juventus and Inter had been linked with a move in recent weeks, but Tottenham have acted to make him their sixth signing of the summer transfer window.
+Serie A giants Juventus and Inter had been linked with a move for Vinicius in recent weeks, but Tottenham have acted to make him their sixth signing of the summer transfer window.

 He follows Gareth Bale, Sergio Reguilon, Matt Doherty, Pierre-Emile Hojbjerg and Joe Hart to north London as Mourinho reshapes his squad.